top of page

 Our Story

 It all started in when Chris tried to hire more plumbers for his plumbing service company.
-Sharing his frustrations with finding AND training new plumbing professionals with Tim, his plumbing supply partner, the two of them agreed something new had to be done to address the shortage of trade skill professionals in their little part of the world - Northeast Georgia.
+Sharing his frustrations with finding AND training new plumbing professionals with Tim, his plumbing supply partner, the two of them agreed something new had to be done to address the shortage of skilled trades professionals in their little part of the world - Northeast Georgia.
 They decided a trade education center should be the next step.
 However, Chris and Tim were too busy to make it a reality.

 2021